name-ethnicity-classifier/name-ethnicity-classifier/model_configurations/20_most_occuring_nationalities/README.md

-# this model classifies the 20 nationalities that occur in our dataset the most
+# This model classifies the 20 nationalities that occur in our dataset the most

 ## | inputs:
  - must contain first and last name and can contain one or multiple middle names